 We primarily go to market through an internal sales force.
-Given the long-term nature of our contracts for the Alkami Platform, a typical sales cycle can range from approximately three to 12 months, with the subsequent implementation timeframe generally ranging from six to 12 months depending on the depth of integration.
+Given the long-term nature of our contracts for the Alkami Digital Banking Platform, a typical sales cycle can range from approximately three to 12 months, with the subsequent implementation timeframe generally ranging from six to 12 months depending on the depth of integration.

-We derive our revenues predominantly from multi-year contracts for the Alkami digital banking platform that have had an average contract life of 70 months as of December 31, 2022.
+We derive our revenues predominantly from multi-year contracts for the Alkami Digital Banking Platform that have had an average contract life of approximately 70 months as of December 31, 2023.
 We predominantly employ a per-registered-user pricing model, with incremental fees above certain contractual client minimum commitments for each licensed solution.
 Our pricing is tiered, with per-registered-user discounts applied as clients achieve higher levels of customer penetration, incentivizing our clients to internally market and promote digital engagement.
-Our ability to grow revenues through deeper client customer penetration and cross-sell allowed us to increase annual recurring revenue of clients existing at December 31, 2022, 2021 and 2020 115%, 115% and 117%, respectively.
+Our ability to grow revenues through deeper client customer penetration and cross-sell allowed us to increase annual recurring revenue from clients existing at December 31, 2023 by 115%.